horizons to 3d

 PropertyTypeDescription

-Minimum Cells Per LayerIntegerThe minimum number of cells in the Z direction per geologic layer when using proportional gridding.
+Minimum Cells Per LayerIntegerEstablishes a minimum number of cells (in the Z direction) per layer.

-Cells Per LayerIntegerThe fixed number of cells in the Z direction per layer when not using proportional gridding.
+Cells Per LayerIntegerThe cells (in the Z direction) per layer when using the selected Proportional Gridding option.

-Minimum Layer ThicknessDoubleForces layers thinner than this value to maintain a minimum thickness, preventing complete pinch-out.
+Minimum Layer ThicknessDoubleForces layers thinner than the specified value to have a minimum thickness and therefore not pinch-out completely.

 Data To Export